Follow the steps

 If you plan to export these products, check what else you may need to do in the OAP for your product.

-All plant export OAP documents are listed in the section on Requirements.
+All plant export OAP documents are listed in 'requirements documents'.

 You can only access the password-protected OAP documents if you're a registered programme participant or IVA.